uri-gif/AI-Driven-Loan-Recovery-/README.md

-SMART LOAN RECOVERY
+AI DRIVEN LOAN RECOVERY

-What this project does (in one line): A production-minded, two-stage ML workflow that predicts which delinquent loans are recoverable and, if recoverable, which are likely to be fully vs. partially recovered—so collections teams deploy the right action at the right cost (e.g., a $10 call vs. a $500 legal notice).
+What this project does (in one line): A production-minded, two-stage ML workflow that predicts which delinquent loans are recoverable and, if recoverable, which are likely to be fully vs. partially recovered; so collections teams deploy the right action at the right cost (e.g., a $10 call vs. a $500 legal notice).

 Why it matters (business impact):